State capacity

 State capacity is the ability of a government to accomplish policy goals, either generally or in reference to specific aims.
-More narrowly, state capacity often refers to the ability of a state to collect taxes, enforce ‘law and order’, provide services to the public.
+More narrowly, state capacity often refers to the ability of a state to collect taxes, enforce law and order, and provide services to the public.

 A state that lacks capacity is defined as a fragile state or, in a more extreme case, a failed state.
 Higher state capacity has been strongly linked to long-term economic development, as state capacity can establish law and order, private property rights, and external defense, as well as support development by establishing a competitive market, transportation infrastructure, and mass education.

 Definitions and measurement

 There are multiple dimensions of state capacity, as well as varied indicators of state capacity.
 In studies that use state capacity as a causal variable, it has frequently been measured as the ability to tax, provide public goods, enforce property rights, achieve economic growth or hold a monopoly on the use of force within a territory.

 State capacity is distinct from political control, as the latter refers to the tactics that states use to gain compliance from society.

 Based on a myriad of typologies proposed by authors and scholars in the social sciences field (including, but not limited to, Weber, Bourdieu and Mann), Centeno et al. advance that it is possible to break down the concept of "state capacity" into four different types or categories as shown below: